ijtools/RegionFeaturesJ/README.md

 ## RegionFeaturesJ

-RegionFeaturesJ is an ImageJ plugin for computing features for regions stored in a label map.
+RegionFeaturesJ is an ImageJ library for computing features for regions stored in a label map.
+The library currently contains three plugins, for computing different kind of features:

-The plugin currently mostly considers morphological features for planar label maps: area, perimeter, equivalent ellipses, Feret Diameter...
+* 2D morphological features (area, perimeter, equivalent ellipses, Feret Diameter...)
+* 3D morphological features (volume, surface area, equivalent ellipsoid...)
+* intensity features (mean, median, min, max, standard deviation...)

+Different options are provided, to include the name of the original image within the table, or to include measurement units into results table.

+The library also makes it possible to manage features directly via the "RegionFeatures" class.
-Features can be added programmatically, and the resulting values can be concaneated into a ResultsTable.
+Features can be added programmatically, and the resulting values are be concatenated into the ResultsTable in the order specified by addition order.
 It is also possible to add its own feature(s), and include them into the resulting table.

 ### Installation